christopher5106/christopher5106.github.io/_posts/2015-11-11-tensorflow-google-deeplearning-library.markdown

 # How it works : a graph with inputs and variable data

-As in Theano, the code you write is an symbolic abstraction : it decribes **operations**, and operations belong to a connected **graph**, with inputs and outputs.
+As in Theano, the code you write is a symbolic abstraction : it describes **operations**, and operations belong to a connected **graph**, with inputs and outputs.

 The first thing to do is to [initialize **variables**](http://tensorflow.org/how_tos/variables/index.md#initialization) in which to store the data for the net.
 Initialization is performed with the following operations :